The Lands

 Border Mountains

 The Border Mountains form the divide between Westara and the Eastern Expanse.
 They are referred to sometimes as simply 'The Mountains'.
 They are among the longest mountain ranges in The Lands.
 They are however relatively low and broken by many passes and crevasses.
 The northern part of the Border Mountains is inhabited by Goblins and Hobgoblins.
 The southern part is inhabited by Orcs.
 The northern and southern inhabitants are constantly at war with one another.
-Humans are dismissive of this war except for those who wish the cross the central mountain passes.
-This is something they must do carefully.
+Humans are dismissive of this war except for those who live in Allmeet at its sourthern tip or those who wish the cross its central mountain passes.
+These circumstances call for some caution.

 Grey Hills